-However, MOL Group applies stringent standards to help reduce any impacts the operations of the Group may have, particularly in critical habitats (areas rich in biodiversity or which are under protection).
+MOL Group applies stringent standards to help reduce any impacts the operations of the Group may have, particularly in critical habitats (areas rich in biodiversity or which are under protection).
 For any new major projects, as well as for significant expansions of existing operations, MOL Group conduct biodiversity-related studies as a part of environmental and social impact assessment.
-This is an internal requirement established via the HSE Management System (Section IX Environmental Management / IX.14 Biodiversity).
+This is an internal requirement established via the HSE Management System (ELEMENT 7 ENVIRONMENTAL STEWARDSHIP).
 This can be obtained via the link below:

-https://molgroup.info/en/show/sustainability/hse_management_system_2018.pdf
+https://molgroup.info/en/show/sustainability/hse management system 2018.pdf